ABOUT TRUDE LISAGOR

 ABOUT MIKE LISAGOR

 Once upon a time, Mike Lisagor was an aerospace and IT engineer, and then an industry executive.
 He finally relinquished his suit and tie to start a consulting company, Celerity Works, in 1999.
-Although mostly retired (from work), he is still one of the co-founders of GovFlex.com and on the Whirlwind Technologies' Advisory Board.
-But, he spends most of his time writing essays and books, playing harmonica and singing in a local blues band, and creating graphic art from music and nature photos.
-Mike lives with his wife of 52 years on an island in the Pacific Northwest.
+Although mostly retired (from work), he spends most of his time writing essays and books, playing jazz and blues piano, creating graphic art, and hiking with his wife of 50+ years on an island in the Pacific Northwest.